 The German reformer Martin Luther was the founding father of the Lutheran faith and one of the Reformation’s driving forces in Europe during the 16th century.

-Luther rejected the long-held notion that celibacy was a spiritually superior life choice than marriage and that matrimony was the option selected by those morally and temperamentally unfit for the “single life.”
-He espoused the beliefs that marriage:
+Luther rejected the long-held notion that celibacy was a spiritually superior life choice to marriage and that matrimony was the option selected by those morally and temperamentally unfit for the “single life.”
+Instead, he espoused the beliefs that marriage:

-- The concept of marriage as a union between two loving spouses and the foundation upon which a family was built is a noble one deserving of respect and reverence in the Christian doctrine
+- The concept of marriage as a union between two loving spouses and the foundation for families is a noble one deserving of respect and reverence in the Christian doctrine.

-- Should be entered into primarily for the purpose of procreation, but that moral fidelity and sexual well-being are also best served through the institution of marriage
+- Should be entered into primarily for procreation, but moral fidelity and sexual well-being are also best served through the institution of marriage.

-- Involving underage participants should not be allowed without thorough preparation and the counsel and approval of their parents (broken marriages between underage spouses were apparently a serious problem leading up to the Reformation)
+- Involving underage participants should not be allowed without thorough preparation and the counsel and approval of their parents (broken marriages between underage spouses were a severe problem leading up to the Reformation).

-Luther’s passion when preaching on the subject of marriage was on full display each time he spoke of it at the pulpit.
+Luther’s passion when preaching on marriage was on full display each time he spoke of it at the pulpit.

-His controversial position on marriage was cemented when in 1525, five years before the Diet of Augsburg, Luther (he a former Augustinian monk) married Katharina von Bora, a disavowed nun.
-She had fled from her convent (in a barrel, according to some sources).
-(Also see Lutheran vs Episcopalian: What’s the Difference?)
+His controversial position on marriage formed in 1525, five years before the Diet of Augsburg, when Luther, a former Augustinian monk, married Katharina von Bora, a disavowed nun.
+According to some sources, she had fled from her convent (in a barrel).
+(Also see Lutheran vs. Episcopalian: What’s the Difference?)

-In making the transition from a life of celibacy as a monk to an icon in the field of theology who was married with children, Luther did not only preach about matrimony; he participated in it.
+In transitioning from a life of celibacy as a monk to an icon in the field of theology who was married with children, Luther did not only preach about matrimony; he participated in it.

 In so doing, he became its most vocal and influential advocate.
-In the eyes of many Christians, Luther single-handedly restored the concept of the family structure back to a position of respect and esteem.
-(Also see Lutheran vs Non-Denominational: What’s the Difference?)
+In the eyes of many Christians, Luther single-handedly restored the concept of the family structure to a position of respect and esteem.
+(Also see Lutheran vs. Non-Denominational: What’s the Difference?)

-During the Middle Ages, monasteries sprouted throughout Europe, and celibacy was seen as the lifestyle choice to which all people (especially clergy) should aspire.
+During the Middle Ages, monasteries sprouted throughout Europe, and many people saw celibacy as the lifestyle choice to which all people (especially clergy) should aspire.